-It is expected that remediation works will be undertaken in various stages between 2018 and 2019 calendar years, with all works completed by 2021.
+It is expected that the works will be undertaken between 2019 and 2021 calendar years, with all works completed by 2022.
 The existing line is already in service and, as such, outages will be planned as necessary to facilitate the completion of the works.